 Yet both Collyers have in their horoscopes glittering clusters of planets astrologers call “stelliums.”
 Stelliums indicate giftedness in one area of life—perhaps so much giftedness or preoccupation that other areas of life stay undeveloped or ignored.

-At the 3 o'clock position in Homer's horoscope above, a massive and rare cluster of Saturn, Neptune, the Moon, Jupiter and Pluto, all in Taurus, must have dominated the life of Sun Scorpio Homer Collyer, the blind brother.
-The asteroid Chiron is there too.
-His Scorpio Sun sits in the sign opposing Taurus and its gigantic stellium, signifying that partnership might conflict with his individuality, gifts or health.
+At the 3 o'clock position in the blind brother Homer's horoscope, above, a massive and rare cluster of Saturn, Neptune, the Moon, Jupiter and Pluto, all in Taurus, must have dominated his life.
+His Scorpio Sun sits opposite this cluster, signifying that partnership might conflict with his individuality, gifts or health.

 Langley Collyer's stellium consists of Mercury, Uranus and the Sun on the cusp between Virgo and Libra.
 In a horoscope, such an unusual bulk of planets on that cusp, plus a Moon-Mars conjunction, indicates an exceptionally controlling character.

 A bulk of planets on a Virgo-Libra cusp indicates Langley's exceptionally controlling character.

 Although born four years apart and under different signs, the brothers’ birth charts, compared, are notable because both charts have all ten planets packed into only one half of the chart.
 Most birth charts have planets scattered more evenly.
 Astrologically, planets crowded on one side of a chart mean the individual feels he or she lacks adequate support in life, needing an "anchor" to cling to.
 The Collyers clung to each other.

 The Collyers' tragic story inspired movies and two novels.